2018 Disneyland Paris Trip Planning Guide

 Should You Visit Disneyland Paris In 2018?

 Yes, 2018 is a great time to visit with the continued Disneyland Paris 25th Anniversary.
 The celebration has a lot of special entertainment lined up with a daytime parade called Disney Stars on Parade, as well as the new nighttime spectacular called Disney Illuminations.
 The anniversary also includes two new stage shows, rejuvenated attractions, so much more.
-We traveled to DLP in late 2017 which gave us the opportunity to see the 25th Anniversary celebrations with the bonus of Christmas and Halloween back-to-back.
+We travelled to DLP in late 2017 which gave us the opportunity to see the 25th Anniversary celebrations with the bonus of Christmas and Halloween back-to-back.
 The 25th Anniversary celebration shows may continue in late 2018 as well, very confusing, not sure keep an on twitter lol.

 The next big thing at DLP may not arrive til beyond 2020.
 With DLP in long-term planning mode nothing new and substantial is on the horizon.
 The park is fresh and new again, with long-term plans that involve Marvel.
 There has been some speculation of a reimagining of Walt Disney Studios Park at some point, we await further announcements from Disney.
 With all the recent Disney-Fox merge the future is bright for all the Disney parks.
 This summer has the arrival of Marvel Super Heroes Summer at DLP from 10 June until 30 September 2018.
 Not sure I would jump on an overseas flight for that.
 In our view, a 2018 Disneyland Paris 25th Anniversary, Halloween, Christmas combo would be a better plan for an overseas hop.

 With no official announcements of this possible plans, we can be sure Disney is cooking something up.
 We hope to see some small changes and refreshes that will lead to the at this time unofficial long-term plans.
-(Update: Big Plans for DLP)

 With the resorts 25th anniversary tagline “It’s time to Sparkle” DLP has certainly come a long way since our first visit in 2014 specifically in the maintenance and upkeep department.